ibarraz5/capstone1-website/wea/README.md

 the special character '@' which must be encoded as "%40" in order to successfully query the database.
 A definition of each JSON key in the response body is provided in after the example response body.

+This endpoint will soon support additional parameters that allow for results filtering

 #### Endpoint Usage
 | Endpoint                  | HTTP Verb | Request Body | Parameters   | Success Response | Response Data    |
 |---------------------------|-----------|--------------|--------------|------------------|------------------|